khanglanh/workshop-fcj/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working environment at the company is very friendly, professional, and open.
+The team members are always willing to support me whenever I encounter difficulties, from technical issues to questions regarding workflow.
+The workspace is organized and quiet, which helped me stay focused throughout the internship.
+In addition, if the company could include more internal activities such as internal workshops, networking sessions, or quarterly team bonding events, I believe team cohesion would become even stronger.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The mentor constantly followed my progress and provided very dedicated guidance.
+The team admin supported me thoroughly, frequently checking in with the interns and giving helpful reminders, which made it easier for me to get started with my work.
+I greatly appreciate the professionalism and timely support from both the mentor and the team admin.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The tasks I was assigned were directly related to the knowledge I had learned in school, such as web programming, databases, data processing, and software design.
+At the same time, I was exposed to many new areas such as AWS services, serverless architecture, and IaC deployment automation.
+These are modern technologies that gave me a more practical perspective—something the school curriculum has not covered in depth.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+During the internship, I gained many new skills, including using project management tools, teamwork, and professional communication in a corporate environment.
+I also improved my ability to work with AWS services in real projects (Lambda, Cognito, API Gateway, DynamoDB…), and strengthened my system design mindset—from overall architecture to smaller modules.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The team spirit was excellent.
+Everyone was proactive in sharing experiences, supporting each other when needed, and maintaining a positive attitude.
+During urgent project phases, the whole team worked hard together to meet deadlines, even though unexpected issues occurred during deployment.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company frequently organized workshops and provided access to in-depth technical documents, giving me additional skills for real-world project deployment.
+This was a major advantage, helping me not only learn new concepts but also understand theories I had never encountered before and gain practical experience in implementing a real project.

 ---

 ### Additional Questions

 - What did you find **most satisfying** during your internship?
+I was most satisfied with the opportunity to directly participate in a real project, apply my knowledge in practice, and receive genuine care and guidance from my mentor.
 - What do you think the company **should improve** for future interns?
+The company could offer more knowledge-sharing sessions about AWS services and best practices for deploying systems for different types of businesses, so interns can understand how to utilize AWS more optimally.
 - If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+Yes.
+The professional environment, supportive mentor, valuable learning opportunities, access to high-quality learning materials, and workshops filled with practical knowledge make it an excellent place to intern.

 ---

 ### Suggestions & Expectations

 - Do you have any suggestions to improve the internship experience?
+I suggest adding more student exchange activities and project demo sessions between teams so interns can learn from one another.
 - Would you like to continue this program in the future?
+Yes.
+I hope to continue participating in this program because it is a rare and valuable opportunity that should be taken advantage of.
 - Any other comments (free sharing):